LegitHomeAssignment/git_anomaly_detector/README.md

 ## Quick Installation
 2. Make sure you have python3 installed
-3. Make sure have virtual env installed (If you don't use pip install virtualenv)
+3. Make sure have virtual env installed (If you don't have, use pip install virtualenv)
 4. Clone the repository to your local environment and change directory to it
 5. Activate your virtual environment
 6. Install all the packages inside requirements.txt using pip install -r requirements.txt